drteeth/elixir-es-cqrs/slides.md

 ---
 class: middle

-# Process Managers as Transactions
+# Process Managers & Transactions

 * Coordinates Aggregates
-* PMs are Stateful
+* Can hold state
 * Can crash and be restarted
 * Can involve other systems unlike SQL transactions